ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 It's clear that [many users simply do not know what to do with this message](https://stackoverflow.com/q/54346839/2752888) and run into problems if they try to install the source version.
 The reason for this message is because CRAN can take up to 3 days to build the MacOS and Windows binary versions of a package that is newly released to CRAN.

-{{< figure src = "httpuv-cran-2022-01-06.png" alt = "image of the available downloads for the {httpuv} package showing half of the binary versions at 1.6.5 and the other half at 1.6.4" >}}
+{{< figure src = "httpuv-cran-2022-01-06.png" alt = "image of the available downloads for the httpuv package showing half of the binary versions at 1.6.5 and the other half at 1.6.4" >}}

 So the question is, if your depends on packages that require a complex setup to install the source version, how do you prevent this situation from happening?